Pemulwuy: Escape

+The wounded Pemulwuy was captured and placed into custody at the hospital in Parramatta.
 Despite still having buckshot in his head and body, and wearing a leg-iron, Pemulwuy escaped from the hospital.
 This added to the belief that he was a carradhy.

-Pemulwuy resumed his fighting against the colonists by November 1797.
+After the Battle of Parramatta, Pemulwuy obtained the reputation amongst the Aboriginal people of being invincible to British firearms, and was thought to have been the main organiser of subsequent raids on British farms to obtain food.

 However, his injuries had affected his ability as a fighter and his resistance was on a smaller and more sporadic scale for the rest of his life.
+He also appeared to have reached a sort of reconciliation with Governor John Hunter in late 1797, where Hunter agreed not to punish him.

 Convicts William Knight and Thomas Thrush escaped and joined the Aboriginal resistance.

-According to Richard Green, "with simple spears, rocks, boomerangs, stones, he [Pemulwuy] defeated the British army that they sent here.
+According to Dharug man Uncle Richard Green, "with simple spears, rocks, boomerangs, stones, he [Pemulwuy] defeated the British army that they sent here.
 Every single soldier except for Watkin Tench, that they sent in pursuit of Pemulwuy either walked back into the community with their saddle over their shoulders or they didn't make it back".

 Death

 Governor Philip Gidley King issued an order on 22 November 1801 to bring Pemulwuy in dead or alive, with an associated reward.
 The order attributed the killing of two men, the dangerous wounding of several others, and a number of robberies, to Pemulwuy.

-On 2 June 1802, Pemulwuy was shot and killed by explorer and sailor Henry Hacking, the first mate of the Royal Navy ship Lady Nelson.
+Either on or just before 2 June 1802, Pemulwuy was shot and killed, possibly by explorer and sailor Henry Hacking, the first mate of the Royal Navy ship Lady Nelson.

-"After being wounded, all the people believed that he was immune to British bullets," says Richard Green.
+"After being wounded, all the people believed that he was immune to British bullets", says Richard Green.
 "So he'd stand out in front and, you know, stand right out in front of them and take them on, you know?
 So after 12 years, his time ran out.
 He got his shot and he took it."

 Following the death of Pemulwuy, Governor King wrote to Lord Hobart that on the death of Pemulwuy he was given his head by the Aboriginal people as Pemulwuy "had been the cause of all that had happened".
 The Governor issued orders with immediate effect to not "molest or ill-treat any native", and to re-admit them to the areas of Parramatta and Prospect from which they had been forcibly excluded.

 Pemulwuy's head was preserved in spirits.
 It was sent to England to Sir Joseph Banks accompanied by a letter from Governor King, who wrote: "Although a terrible pest to the colony, he was a brave and independent character."

 Pemulwuy's son Tedbury continued fighting for a number of years before being killed in 1810.

-The circumstances relating to Pemulwuy's death and the fate of his remains was described by the Sydney Morning Herald in 2003 as "Australia's oldest murder mystery".
+The circumstances relating to Pemulwuy's death and the fate of his remains were described by the Sydney Morning Herald in 2003 as "Australia's oldest murder mystery".